Pull subscriptions to Creodias EODATA catalogue

 • Retrieves and displays the results, which consist of:

-• The response status code (e.g., 200) and reason (e.g., OK).
+• The response code (e.g., 200) and reason (e.g., OK).

-• A blank lane (for readibility).
+• A blank line (for readability).

 • Response code, if present.
 (If it is a valid JSON, it will be formatted to make it more legible.)